 While most Canadians store their RVs over the winter and focus on other outdoor fun, the return of spring means it’s time to bring the fifth wheel or camper back out to play.
-Whether you’re planning to head to Jasper National Park, Similkameen Valley, or somewhere else entirely, you’ll want your RV running smoothly to avoid delays and breakdowns.
-There are plenty of basic DIY RV maintenance chores you can handle on your own to save money and time.
+Whether you’re planning to head to Jasper National Park, Similkameen Valley, or elsewhere, you’ll want your RV running smoothly to avoid delays and breakdowns.
+You can handle plenty of basic DIY RV maintenance chores on your own to save money and time.
 Follow these tips to prepare your vehicles for summer fun with preventative RV maintenance.

 Check for Unwanted Guests

 Check under furniture, inside of cabinets and appliances, and around the edges of each room to spot signs of guests who wintered over in the RV.
 Mice, rats, insects, and even larger mammals like raccoons can break in over the winter to find a warm shelter to nest in.
 Taking these guests along with you on a trip not only puts you and your family at risk for a bite or illness, but it also spreads disease between provinces if any of the animals are ill.
 Look for droppings, chewed materials, nests, and holes or cracks where pests can get in.
 You may need traps or professional pest control services to clear out these stubborn visitors.

 Even if you give your RV a thorough cleaning in the fall, you should follow up with another interior wash in the spring.
 Plenty of dust settles over the winter to make your interior less than pristine, with the potential for mildew growth if the RV becomes damp while stored.
 Deep cleaning should go along with your checkup for pests since you can likely skip some steps, like scrubbing the oven, if you did a thorough sweep in the fall.
 If you’re an RV newbie, you might be surprised at how much dust accumulates in an RV even when it’s not used.